 Empower people to share sensitive data with confidence

-So how can organizations provide systems that reassure users about sending sensitive content via email while reducing support overheads?
+So how can organisations provide systems that reassure users about sending sensitive content via email while reducing support overheads?
 Training and user education are certainly important parts of any protection plan, but they need to be complemented by technology.

 At Egress we believe that cloud computing has provided many new avenues for providing real-time analysis and feedback straight to the end user, whether on a desktop, web or mobile device.
 Finally, the user can receive an instant answer to the question ‘Is it safe and secure to send this email?’

 Egress uses data analytics and machine learning to build a risk score for the email being sent based on domain attributes, content and classification.
 By understanding the recipient's authenticity, it is possible to calculate a confidence level as to whether the message can be securely delivered via TLS, whether the domain is authentic, and whether there is a strong history of secure communication.
 In addition, Egress can provide the user with guidance to avoid accidentally sending sensitive data to the wrong recipients.